 Include your State's criteria for "timely" receipt of early intervention services (i.e., the time period from parent consent to when IFSP services are actually initiated).

 Nevada's Definition of Timely Services:

-Early intervention services identified on the initial and subsequent Individualized Family Service Plans (IFSP) of an eligible child, including IFSP reviews, will be provided to the child and family as soon as possible following the family's consent to implement the IFSP.
-Determination of whether or not the services are provided in a timely manner will be based on:
+Early intervention services identified on the initial and subsequent Individualized Family Service Plans (IFSP) of a IFSP reviews, will be provided to the child and family as soon as possible following the family's consent to implem Determination of whether or not the services are provided in a timely manner will be based on:

 - 1. Initiation of new services within 30 days from the date the parents provided consent for the IFSP service; or - 2.
 The projected IFSP initiation date as determined by the IFSP team and indicated on the IFSP.
-This may include services such as periodic follow-up or services needed on an infrequent basis (ex. on a quarterly basis).
+This may include periodic follow-up or services needed on an infrequent basis (ex. on a quarterly basis).